-A. We have several ways for you to see an example of an online course including a free Blackboard Orientation course and the ability to login to your courses during Preview Week.
+A. We have several ways for you to see an example of an online course including a free Brightspace Orientation course and the ability to login to your courses during Preview Week.

 Q. Do classes have specific start and end dates?

 A. Yes.
 Whether online, hybrid, or face-to-face classes on campus or at our off-campus sites, all classes have specific start and end dates.
 To provide some flexibility, we have 4 week, 8 week and full semester (16 week) sessions.
 Our Academic Calendar has information about beginning and end dates as well as registration dates and deadlines.

 Many online classes are available the week before the class starts during Preview Week, so you can learn how to navigate the class and become comfortable with the tasks that may be required.

 Q. Can I earn my entire degree online?

 JCC offers six degrees and three certificates fully online.

 - Addiction Studies Certificate